yihui/raggle/README.md

 ## How it works

-The participant uploads an R workspace image (`*.Rdata`) which must contain at least a function named `predict_fun`; this function takes the test set as the the one and only parameter, and gives predictions.
-Optionally this image can also include a character vector (named `required_pkgs`) of the package names which are used in your model; when you upload the image to the server, all these packages will be loaded/installed automatically.
+The participant simply uploads a text file which contains the prediction labels corresponding to the test set (please be very careful about the order of the labels; the i-th label in your prediction file must correspond to the i-th row in the test set).

 As one simple example, suppose you were given the training set [`TrainData`](https://dl.dropbox.com/u/15335397/misc/TrainData) which is a CSV file, and you built a classification tree on it: